-- A survey was conducted in 2019 to gather the opinions of local residents regarding tourism.
-Another survey on the topic was conducted in 2021. - Helsinki residents feel that tourism is important for their city.
+- A survey was conducted in 2019 to gather the opinions of local residents regarding tourism. - Helsinki residents feel that tourism is important for their city.
 The benefits brought by visitors to Helsinki far outweigh the disadvantages.

 2. Development

 The development of tourism in Helsinki is guided by its Roadmap for Tourism (situation update 11/2019)